ebuddj/2020-korona/README.md

 **Used by**
 * [Euronews/Italy on Instagram](https://www.instagram.com/p/B8a27sJD3bN/)
 * [Yle/Finland on Stream](https://arenan.yle.fi/1-50460781)
-* AM/PTV on 1TV
+* PTV/Armenia on 1TV
-* AT/ORF on ORF2 Bundesland
+* ORF/Austria on ORF2 Bundesland
-* CZ/CT on CT1 Czech
+* CT/Czech on CT1 Czech
-* CZ/CT on CT24
+* CT/Czech on CT24
-* DE/ARD on MDR
+* ARD/Germany on MDR
-* DE/ZDF on 3SAT
+* ZDF/Germany on 3SAT
-* GB/BBC on BBC News
+* BBC/United Kingdom on BBC News
-* GB/BBC on BBC World News
+* BBC/United Kingdom on BBC World News
-* IT/RAI on RAI 3
+* RAI/Italy on RAI 3
-* ME/RTCG on TVCG Sat
+* RTCG/Montenegro on TVCG Sat
-* XK/RTK on RTK 1
+* RTK/Kosovo on RTK 1

 ## How to use